-- 3. We always allow the wildlife subject regardless of the species to determine the distance it is comfortable with between itself and us.
-This principle not only serves to reduce the stress on the subject, but it also allows photographers to capture the subject behaving in a more natural, and often more interesting, fashion. - 4.
-We strive to always consider both the individual and collective effects our photographic activities can have on our subjects.
-This includes being aware of the total time spent with the subjects.
-This means we will often break contact and withdraw from the subject, especially if there is any indication that our presence is impacting on the subject's behavioural routine (including activities such as feeding, resting and/ or sleeping, caring for its offspring, etc.).
-This consideration is always important and may become even MORE important if multiple photographers or groups of photographers are working with the same subject.
+4. We strive to always consider and minimize the impact that our own photographic activities - and the overall impact of all photographic activities - have on the subject(s).
+This includes being aware of our total time spent with the wildlife subject(s) and, whenever possible, the total time spent with the subject by all photographers utilizing that same subject.
+In practice this means I (or we) will often break contact and withdraw from the subject and leave it in peace, especially if there is any indication that our presence is impacting on the subject's behaviour (including activities such as feeding, resting and/or sleeping, caring for its offspring, etc.).
+This consideration is always important - and may become even MORE important if multiple photographers phers or groups of photographers are simultaneously or sequentially sharing the same subject(s).